 1. Uninstall the program

 There are two things we must stress before we move to the resolving steps.
-How you got this annoyance upon you and what’s its purpose?
+How do you get this annoyance upon you and what’s its purpose?

 You probably got it from the third-party installer.
-It comes with a variety of applications and it’s malicious in a sense that it hijacks your system.
+It comes with a variety of applications and it’s malicious in the sense that it hijacks your system.

 The main purpose is to alter your default search engine and bombard you with ads in the process.
 Thus, these toolbars and search bars are mainly adware.
 On the other hand, there’s a ton of possibilities on what they can achieve if left alone.